gurkenlabs/input4j/README.md

 **Input4j** is a cutting-edge, pure Java input library leveraging the **Foreign Function & Memory API** (FFM API), offering cross-platform support, high performance, flexible input handling, and future-proofing without the need for additional native artifacts, making it the **best choice for Java developers**.

+Join the revolution in Java input handling with Input4j and experience unparalleled performance and ease of use!

 ## 🚀 Key Features
 - **Cross-Platform Input handling**: Fully compatible with Windows, Linux, and OSX (in progress).
 - **Performance**: Optimized for high performance with minimal overhead.